Puriney/scRNA.seq.course/05-exprs-qc.md

 <p class="caption">(\#fig:ercc-vs-counts)Percentage of counts in ERCCs</p>
 </div>

-This analysis shows that majority of the cells from NA19098.r2 batch have a very high ERCC/Endo ratio.
+The above analysis shows that majority of the cells from NA19098.r2 batch have a very high ERCC/Endo ratio.
 Indeed, it has been shown by the authors that this batch contains cells of smaller size.

 __Exercise__